tananicz/Ratings/README.md

 - go to main direcory (containing "Ratings.csproj" file), open "appsettings.json" file and provide credentials for admin account (default are Admin/Admin123!)
 - as the app works using https, you'll also need dev certificates which can be created using the following command: dotnet dev-certs https --trust
-- in the same directory run the command: dotnet run -isMemoryDb=true
+- in the same directory run the command: dotnet run --isMemoryDb=true

 It's also possible to run app with SQL Server: